llvm/llvm-project/llvm/docs/LangRef.rst

 """"""""""

 The '``llvm.vp.minimum``' intrinsic performs floating-point minimum (:ref:`minimum <i_minimum>`)
-of the first and second vector argument on each enabled lane, the result being NaN if either argument is a NaN. -0.0 is considered to be less than +0.0 for this intrinsic.
+of the first and second vector arguments on each enabled lane, the result being NaN if either argument is a NaN. -0.0 is considered to be less than +0.0 for this intrinsic.
 The result on disabled lanes is a :ref:`poison value <poisonvalues>`.
 The operation is performed in the default floating-point environment.